sharkrf/osb-http-api/README.md

-# osb-http-api
+# openSPOT3 (SRF-OSB) API

-Description of the openSPOT3 HTTP and WebSocket API interfaces
+The API documentation will be available in January 2020.